British Values

 RE curriculum covers – Christianity, Sikhism, Islam and Hinduism

-Mosque visit – Year 5
+Mosque visit in Year 5

-Church visits Year 1 and 3
+Church visits Year 1

-A wide range of teaching resources and books to help pupils understand a range of
+A wide range of teaching resources and books to help pupils understand a range of faiths

 Visitors to school